-Body Position Description Diagrams Major Desired Actions • BP 14 Bent Knee Position (cont.) d) Bent Knee Surface Arch Position 1.
-Lower back arched with hips, shoulders, and head on a vertical line.
-1.1 In BP 13 Surface Arch Position shoulder joints and hip joints on a horizontal line with both of these alignments 'square' and parallel to one another.
+Figure - 401 SWORDFISH (cont.)
+DIFFICULTY - 2.1 Body Position Description Diagrams Major Desired Actions BP 14 Bent Kne e Position (cont.) d) Bent Knee S Surface Arch Position 1.
+Lower back a shoulders, and vertical line. arched with hips, head on a 1.1 In BP 13 Surface Arch Position shoulder joints and hip joints on a horizontal line with both of these alignments 'square' and parallel to one another.
 Head (ears specifically) in line with shoulders.
 1.2 Hips at the surface of the water.
-2. The thigh of the bent leg is perpendicular to the surface of the water.
-2. 90° angle between the thigh of the bent leg and the surface of the water.
+2. The thigh of perpendicular t the water. the bent leg is to the surface of 2.
+90° angle between the thigh of the bent leg and the surface of the water.
 An air pocket will be evident between the back of the thigh and calf of the bent leg and the surface of the water.
-BP 13 Surface Arch Position Body Position Description Diagrams Major Desired Actions 1.
-Lower back arched with hips, shoulders, and head on a vertical line.
-1. Hip joints and shoulder joints on a horizontal line with both of these alignments 'square' and parallel to one another.
+BP 13 Surface A Arch Position Body Position Description Diagrams Major Desired Actions 1.
+Lower back a shoulders, and vertical line. arched with hips, head on a 1.
+Hip joints and shoulder joints on a horizontal line with both of these alignments 'square' and parallel to one another.
 Head (ears specifically) in line with shoulders.
-2. Legs together and at the surface of the water.
-2. Hips joints at the surface of the water.
-BP 1 Back Layout Position Body Position Description Diagrams Major Desired Actions 1.
-Body extended with face, chest, thighs, and feet at the surface of the water.
-1. Gives the impression that the body is stretched horizontally to its maximum.
+2. Legs together surface of the 2.
+Hips joints at the surface of the water.
+BP 1 Back Layo ut Position Body Position Diagrams Major Desired Actions 1.
+Body extende chest, thighs, a surface of the and feet at the 1.
+Gives the impression that the body is stretched horizontally to its maximum.
 Front of the trunk will also be at the surface of the water.
-2. Head (ears specifically), hips and ankles in horizontal alignment.
-2. Judgement is made by checking visual points of the horizontal alignment: ears, shoulder joints, hip joints and ankles.
+2. Head (ears s and ankles in h alignment. specifically), hips norizontal 2.
+Judgement is made by checking visual points of the horizontal alignment: ears, shoulder joints, hip joints and ankles.
 This imaginary line should also pass through the middle of the side of the trunk.